NaimNajmios/Socurate/README.md

 1. Launch the app
 2. Tap the settings icon (⚙️) in the toolbar
-3. **API Configuration**:
+3. **AI Provider Setup**:
+   - Select your preferred provider (Gemini, Groq, or OpenRouter)
-   - Enter your Gemini API key
+   - Enter the API key for your selected provider
-   - Select AI Model from dropdown (Gemini 2.5 Flash Lite, Flash, Pro, or 2.0 Flash)
+   - Select AI Model from the dropdown (shows models for current provider)
    - (Optional) Test the connection
 4. **Post Settings**:
    - Choose tone: Formal or Casual